Sbai7/GridGen/README.md

 This is not useful in common hydrogeological applications but it is valuable in other contexts such as for two-phase / multiphase flow simulations to replicate laboratory experiments with other dedicated engines.
 We'll post a computational example later on.

-### 2) 3D radial grid arround a wellbore
+### 2) 3D radial grid around a wellbore

-Another, commonly encoutered situation in hydrogeology is related to well testing of hydrogeological characteristics of single and/or multiple aquifer systems.
+Another, commonly encountered situation in hydrogeology is related to well testing of hydrogeological characteristics of single and/or multiple aquifer systems.
 Analytical solutions for special cases are standard practice.
 To go even further by alleviating all the limitations of available analytical solutions a numerical groundwater flow model is more appropriate.
-In this context GridGen is also useful since it has the ability to generate high quality grids arround the wellbore.
-The area between the internal well radius and a given far flow boundary at which the drawdown is negligeable is gridded.
+In this context GridGen is also useful since it has the ability to generate high quality grids around the wellbore.
+The area between the internal well radius and a given far flow boundary at which the drawdown is negligible is gridded.
 The radial spacing could follow a linear, logarithmic or geometric distribution as shown in the following figure:

 ![Alt text](pictures/example2.jpg?raw=true "")